MalawiOfficial Name: Republic of Malawi

 Local Laws & Special Circumstances

-SPECIAL CIRCUMSTANCES: Even in the most serene settings, wild animals can pose a threat to life and safety.
-Be sure to observe local or park regulations and heed all instructions given by tour guides.
+SPECIAL CIRCUMSTANCES: Wild animals pose a threat to life and safety even in the most serene settings.
+Please observe local or park regulations and heed all instructions given by tour guides.

 Credit cards are not commonly accepted outside of major cities.
 There are a limited number of ATMs in Malawi that accept Visa, MasterCard, and international ATM cards.

-Dress codes against short skirts on women and long hair on men no longer exist, but travelers may wish to dress modestly, especially when visiting remote areas.
+Dress codes prohibiting short skirts on women and long hair on men no longer exist, but Malawi is a conservative society and you should dress modestly, especially when visiting remote areas.

-Diarrhea and other food borne illnesses are a common problem among travelers.
-We urge you to avoid tap water, ice cubes, and raw fruits and vegetables.
+Medical facilities are rudimentary.
+While all health workers have some degree of English proficiency, communication can be difficult.
+Diarrhea and other food borne illnesses are a common problem.
+You should avoid tap water, ice cubes, and raw fruits and vegetables.
 Bottled water is recommended for drinking and food preparation.
-Only food that is well-cooked and served hot should be consumed.
+Consume only food that is well-cooked and served hot.

 Travel & Transportation